marrink-lab/MDVoxelSegmentation/README.rst

 :code:`mdvseg -f path_to_your.gro -x path_to_your.xtc`

 MDAnalysis will probably throw some warnings stating that it cannot estimate the masses for you coarse grain particles.
-This cannot be suppressed but it harmless.
+This cannot be suppressed but is harmless.
 A useful graph of your segmentation can be made by running in the output folder:

 :code:`python plotting.py`